ISA Withdrawal – Taking Money Out of Your ISA

 What happens if I take money out of my ISA account?
 It depends on the type of ISA

-The three most popular types of ISA are the Cash ISA, the Stocks and Shares ISA, and the Lifetime ISA.
-A Cash ISA is like a tax-free savings account that holds savings in cash, while Stocks and Shares ISAs hold investments in the form of equities.
+The three most common types are the Cash ISA, the Stocks and Shares ISA, and the Lifetime ISA.
+While a Cash ISA functions like a tax-free bank account, a Stocks and Shares ISA holds investments such as company shares, bonds, and funds.
+Because these accounts hold different assets, the mechanics of taking money out differ slightly.

 Can you take money out of an ISA?